 - When you add pictures to your website, make sure you save the file for whatever keywords you want people to find your content.
 I wish I’d known to do this earlier.

 - Start a Facebook page and Pinterest page if it makes sense for your audience.
-I spend all my time on Pinterest because that’s where I get 99% of my traffic, you can see how I do that here.
+I spend all my time on Pinterest because that’s where I get a lot of my traffic, you can see how I do that here.

 - Install Google analytics to track the activity on your site.